utkarsh-1602/strivers-a2z-dsa-sheet/BinarySearch/BS_on_1DArray/Readme.md

 - The main difference between the lower and upper bound is in the condition.
 For the lower bound the condition was arr[ind] >= x and here, in the case of the upper bound, it is arr[ind] > x.

+### Floor and Ceil
+- The floor of x is the largest element in the array which is smaller than or equal to x.
+- The ceiling of x is the smallest element in the array greater than or equal to x.